rhevorn/shape/docs/API.md

 Map-key segments preserve the concrete key value: integer key `3` renders as `[3]` and marshals as JSON number `3`, while string key `"3"` renders as `["3"]` and marshals as a JSON string.

+`Issue.Target` identifies what failed at `Path`: `TargetValue` (the zero value) means the value, and `TargetKey` means the map key at the final segment.
+Key issues encode `"target":"key"`; value issues omit `target`.
+This distinction survives custom labels and nested maps. `Label` is display text only.

 Stable codes: